oskariorg/oskari-docs/md/documentation/backend/enabling-myplaces.md

     # My places namespace prefix
     myplaces.xmlns.prefix=oskari

 The config for `myplaces2` bundle gets generated from the properties above.
-You can always override them by writing to the config of `myplaces2` in `portti_view_bundle_seq`.
+You can always override them for different views by writing to the config of `myplaces2` in `portti_view_bundle_seq` table.

     # This always comes from the properties:
     queryUrl : <oskari.ajax.url.prefix> + 'action_route=MyPlaces'